 Greater Customer Engagement - You know the adage: "There's no substitute for a live human."
 Gallup confirms this in their report; one of the most powerful drivers of customer engagement is contact center interaction with a live person, second only to an in-person branch visit.
-Account holders who experience a satisfactory interaction with a contact center are 14 times more likely to be engaged with their bank - and that's just with a satisfactory experience.
+More than 80 percent of companies that prioritize customer experience are reporting an increase in revenue.
+When customers discover a delightful customer experience, it's likely they will want to return to it again.1

-Better Strategic Alignment within the
+Better Strategic Alignment Within the

-Organization - Requiring in-house staff to make outbound calls - or having them handle an influx of inbound calls due to a conversion, for example can result in frustration and subpar service.
+Organization - Requiring in-house staff to make outbound calls - or having them handle an influx of inbound calls due to a conversion, for example - can result in frustration and subpar service.
 It isn't what your internal staff normally do or what they're used to.
 While your team may handle the excess load for the short term, performance and morale ultimately may suffer.

 By using an outsourced resource, financial institutions benefit from focus that delivers the best opportunity for success, and allows staff to focus on what they do best.
 Outsourcing helps improve internal efficiency and uses resources more strategically, allowing the institution to focus on core competencies.
-It also provides access to specialized expertise that typically isn't available in house.
+It also provides access to specialized expertise that typically isn't available in-house.

-A Competitive Advantage - As the role of the contact center evolves and becomes more sophisticated, outsourcing becomes a competitive advantage.
+Competitive Advantage - As the role of the contact center evolves and becomes more sophisticated, outsourcing becomes a competitive advantage.
 More than a short-term staffing fix (not that there's anything wrong with that!) using an outside contact center resource becomes an extension of an institution's business and brand.

 At times, outsourcing can be more art than science.
-Fortunately, when it comes to the contact center the guide below will define strategic, measurable steps to implement.
+Fortunately, when it comes to the contact center, the guide below will define strategic, measurable steps to implement.
 Simply put: it all comes down to clearly defining the "when" and "how" of your outsourcing objectives.